Like a Local Guide

 Looking for the best seafood couscous in Palermo?
 Head to Kus Kus!
 Here you can enjoy a delicious, authentic seafood couscous made with fresh ingredients, at honest prices.
 Whether you choose to dine in or grab a generous portion to take away, Kus Kus is a must-visit spot for anyone craving true Sicilian flavors — Kus Kus Map.

-If you really want to spend very little for lunch or dinner, just a few steps from the port of Palermo, I recommend Trattoria Sciupe' dei F.lli Lo Valvo.
+Instead, if you want to spend really little and you don't have too many expectations for lunch or dinner, just a few steps from the port of Palermo, I recommend Trattoria Sciupe' dei F.lli Lo Valvo.

 And I challenge anyone to find differences in quality that justify the €3.00 or €4.00 prices for the same products in the historic center.